• Skip to main content

 • Fresh Basil: I love garnishing any red pasta dish with fresh basil, it gives it such a fresh flavor!

-stirring ground chicken and pasta in a skillet
+ground chicken sautéed in a pan with onion

 I like to finish off this chicken pasta dinner with some good parmesan cheese and some freshly chopped basil.
 Serve it with a side salad, and enjoy!
 It’s that easy!